Deletecat/dpgconv-py3/README.md

 Copyright 2007-2011 Anton Romanov <theli (a@t) theli.is-a-geek.org>

 TODO:
+- Find a way to create a silent audio stream so that Moonshell will not crash if a video has no audio.
 - Replace mpeg_stat with appropriate equivalent
   - mpeg_stat is ancient and the only places I can find it still being packaged are within OpenMandriva and FreeBSD ports.
   It is unlikely that people will have this on their devices.